Allovue/hugh/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+## Allovue's hubot setup

+Hubot is running on a digitalocean $5/month box setup using [Dokku](https://github.com/dokku/dokku), an open-source Heroku clone.
+The main user on the server is `ubuntu` but dokku actions are done as `dokku`, `dokku@dokku.allovue.com`.

 ### Running hugh Locally

 You can test your hubot by running the following, however some plugins will not